Meet King: A dog once left for dead, now looking for forever back-scratches

 A local veterinarian called it the worst case of neglect he has ever seen.

 His skin looked like that of a rhino.
-It was so thick and he had so many sores and cists all over his skin.Abbey Bennett.
+It was so thick and he had so many sores and cysts all over his skin.Abbey Bennett.
 Board Member, Road Home Animal Project

 King was then turned over Road Home Animal Project.
 They are a rescue-based organization that serves the Ohio Valley.